 Arrival & Departure

-Upon arrival at Frei Base airfield on King George Island, travelers are required to walk approximately 1 mile to the vessel mooring (20-30 minutes).
+Upon arrival at Frei Base airfield on King George Island, a bus will bring travelers to the Zodiacs for ship embarkation (note: travelers may be required to walk approximately 1 mile, 20-30 minutes; if you think that you will not be able to walk this distance, then please inform your Adventure Specialist).
 Checked luggage will be transferred to the vessel by staff.
-If you think that you will not be able to walk this distance, then please inform your Adventure Specialist.

 Snowshoeing is available on selected departures at $85 per person per excursion and can be booked and paid for on board the ship.
 All snowshoeing excursions are a maximum of 12 participants (minimum age 12).